Thomas Jefferson: Secretary of State

-In May 1792, Jefferson was alarmed at the political rivalries taking shape; he wrote to Washington, imploring him to run for re-election that year as a unifying influence.
-He urged the president to rally the citizenry to a party that would defend democracy against the corrupting influence of banks and monied interests, as espoused by the Federalists.
-Historians recognize this letter as the earliest delineation of Democratic-Republican Party principles.
-Jefferson, Madison, and other Democratic-Republican organizers favored states' rights and local control and opposed federal concentration of power, whereas Hamilton sought more power for the federal government.
+In May 1792, Jefferson's concern about emerging political rivalries in the young nation was escalating, and he wrote Washington, imploring him to run for reelection for a second term that year as a unifying influence.
+He urged the president to rally the citizenry to a party that would defend democracy against the corrupting influence of banks and financial-focused interests, which the Federalists were embracing and espousing.
+Historians recognize Jefferson's letter to Washington as one of the first delineations of Democratic-Republican Party principles.
+Jefferson, Madison, and other Democratic-Republican organizers favored states' rights and local control and opposed the federal concentration of power.
+Hamilton, conversely, sought more power vested in the federal government.

-Jefferson supported France against Britain when the two nations fought in 1793, though his arguments in the Cabinet were undercut by French Revolutionary envoy Edmond-Charles Genêt's open scorn for President Washington.
-In his discussions with British Minister George Hammond, he tried in vain to persuade the British to vacate their posts in the Northwest and to compensate the U.S. for slaves whom the British had freed at the end of the war.
-Jefferson sought a return to private life, and resigned the cabinet position in December 1793; he may also have wanted to bolster his political influence from outside the administration.
+Jefferson supported France against Britain when the two nations fought in 1793, though his arguments in Washington's Cabinet were undercut by French Revolutionary envoy Edmond-Charles Genêt's open scorn for Washington.
+In discussions with British Minister George Hammond, Jefferson tried in vain to persuade the British to vacate their posts in the Northwest and to compensate the U.S. for enslaved people freed by the British at the end of the Revolutionary War.
+Jefferson also sought to return to private life, and resigned from the cabinet in December 1793; he may also have wanted to bolster his political influence from outside the administration.

-After the Washington administration negotiated the Jay Treaty with Great Britain (1794), Jefferson saw a cause around which to rally his party and organized a national opposition from Monticello.
+After the Washington administration negotiated the Jay Treaty with Britain in 1794, Jefferson saw a cause around which he could rally the Democratic-Republican Party.
+He organized national opposition to the treaty from Monticello.
 The treaty, designed by Hamilton, aimed to reduce tensions and increase trade.
 Jefferson warned that it would increase British influence and subvert republicanism, calling it "the boldest act [Hamilton and Jay] ever ventured on to undermine the government".
-The Treaty passed, but it expired in 1805 during Jefferson's administration and was not renewed.
-Jefferson continued his pro-French stance; during the violence of the Reign of Terror, he declined to disavow the revolution: "To back away from France would be to undermine the cause of republicanism in America."
+The Treaty passed, but it expired in 1805 during Jefferson's presidential administration, and then President Jefferson did not renew it.
+Jefferson continued his pro-France stance; during the violence of the Reign of Terror, he declined to disavow the revolution.
+"To back away from France would be to undermine the cause of republicanism in America", he wrote.